positlabs/temporalis/README.md

 `save` will open a new window with a static image. `quality` affects the size of the output image.

+### Drag and drop videos

+Drag and drop videos onto the canvas to use them as the input.
+Alternatively, click the canvas to select a video from the file system.

 ### Post-processing

 Because the effect becomes slow when using a high number of slices, you might want to record a screencast, then speed it up for a more enjoyable viewing experience.